GabrielrISC/Santander-DeveloperCodingTest/README.md

     dotnet run
     ```
     This will start the Kestrel web server, typically on `https://localhost:7001` (or a similar port).
 The exact URL will be shown in the console output.

-2.  **Access the Swagger UI (Optional):**
-    If the project is configured with Swagger, you can usually view the documentation and test the endpoint at a URL like `https://localhost:7001/swagger`.

 ---